lairdgrouplancaster/QCoDeS-Plotter/README.md

 QCodes-Plotter
 ==============

-QCodes-Plotter is an alternative data plotter aimed to provide fast data display of running and completed expermients using QCoDeS databases.
+QCodes-Plotter is an alternative data plotter aimed to provide fast data display of running and completed experiments using QCoDeS databases.

 <br/>